udacity/create-your-own-adventure/english/unicorn/yes/yes.md

 You feel awkward, realise that unicorns named Keith are overrated and decide to [wake up](../existence/existence.md).

-Apologize to Keith and tell him you'll [do better](dobetter/dobetter.md)
+Apologize to Keith and tell him you'll [do better] (dobetter/dobetter.md)